mohamedyd/awesome_resources/genai-coding-articles.md

 questions: (1) What LLMs are specifically designed for software engineering tasks, and their relationship?
 (2) Do Code LLMs outperform general LLMs in software engineering tasks?
 (3) Which LLMs are more proficient in different software engineering tasks?

 * [Code LLMs: A Taxonomy-based Survey](https://arxiv.org/pdf/2412.08291): this survey, published in 2024, offers insights into the current state and future directions of LLMs in coding tasks, including their applications and limitations.

+* [Using an LLM to Help With Code Understanding](https://dl.acm.org/doi/pdf/10.1145/3597503.3639187): the study investigates the effectiveness of generation-based information support using LLMs to aid developers in code understanding.